 At the core of it, the best time to visit Colorado really depends on the types of locations you’re looking to visit and what activities/adventures you plan on doing there.
 Let’s break it down.

 There’s a joke that people come to Colorado for the winters but stay for the summers, and it’s 100% true.
-Summer in Colorado is paradise.
+Summer in Colorado is paradise, making it one of the best times to visit Colorado.

 So many of our epic locations are in the high country, and many awesome trails and mountain passes that are used to access them are completely shut down outside of the Memorial Day to Labor Day window.
-So in that respect, summertime is the best time to visit Colorado.
+So in that respect, summertime is the best time to visit Colorado, especially if you’re looking to experience all the state has to offer.

 If your goal is to go on a comprehensive road trip through Colorado or hike up into the alpine tundra, summer is the best time to visit Colorado, full stop.
 Otherwise, you’re at the mercy of our wild weather.